input-output-hk/cardano-diagnosis-program/README.md

 - Log file does not contain any sensitive information so it's safe to read them.

-- While you can use this with PC that has Daedalus installed, I'd highly recommend you to use this with an PC that does not have Daedalus and run it while offline for extra security.
+- I'd highly recommend you to run this while disconnected to the internet.

-- This is because the biggest threat for Daedalus user is someone releasing malicious log-classifier which will steal all the sensitive informations (i.e private keys, passwords).
+- This is because the biggest threat for Daedalus user is someone releasing malicious log-classifier which will steal all the sensitive informations (i.e private keys, passwords) and send it somewhere.
+Obviously, this program does not do such things.

 - All this program does is read log file, analyze it, then generate a html file, nothing else.